Alex-Katz9/Project_2-Moneyball/README.md

 # Project_2-Moneyball
-# Predicting University Graduation Rates
+# Predicting OBP of MLB players

 ## **Objective:**
 Build a regression model to predict the OBP of MLB players.